Installing the Developer Version of MercuryDPM

 The development team is open to everyone.
 If you want to be added to the development team, please contact info@mercurydpm.org.

-Step 3: Install MercuryDPM
+Step 3: Build and Install MercuryDPM

 mkdir MercuryBuild